Table of Contents (click to expand)

 There’s also the problem of sloshing of the liquid.
 You see, when a truck accelerates/slows down, the liquid in the tanker is bound to slosh around (i.e., move to and fro) within the tanker in accordance with the law of inertia, i.e., an object at rest stays at rest and an object in motion keeps moving until acted upon by an unbalanced external force.

 This sloshing effect is called surge in industry lingo.
-To minimise it, most tankers have internal partitions—baffles (with holes that let fluid flow through slowly) or bulkheads (full dividers that split the tank into separate compartments)—which break the long body of liquid into smaller masses that can’t build up as much momentum.
+To minimise it, most tankers have internal partitions: baffles (with holes that let fluid flow through slowly) or bulkheads (full dividers that split the tank into separate compartments).
+These break the long body of liquid into smaller masses that can’t build up as much momentum.
 This is one of the reasons good tanker drivers brake and turn gently: a fully loaded tanker without effective baffling can shove the truck forward several feet after the brakes have stopped the cab.

 Although a sphere is the best shape to counter surging, as we discussed, that’s not an easy shape to transport.
 Thus, cylindrical – the next best – is preferred.